All-Hands-AI/openhands-resolver/README.md

 python -m openhands_resolver.send_pull_request --issue-number ISSUE_NUMBER --github-username YOUR_GITHUB_USERNAME --pr-type draft --fork-owner YOUR_GITHUB_USERNAME
 ```

-## Using the GitHub Actions Workflow

-This repository includes a GitHub Actions workflow that can automatically attempt to fix issues labeled with 'fix-me'.
-To use this workflow in your own repository:

-1. Copy the `examples/openhands-resolver.yml` file to your repository's `.github/workflows/` directory.

-2. Set up the following GitHub secrets in your repository:
-   - `PAT_TOKEN`: A Personal Access Token with repo scope (used for creating PRs and branches)
-   - `PAT_USERNAME`: Your GitHub username
-   - `LLM_MODEL`: The LLM model to use (e.g., "anthropic/claude-3-5-sonnet-20240620")
-   - `LLM_API_KEY`: Your API key for the LLM service
-   - `LLM_BASE_URL`: The base URL for the LLM API (if applicable)

-   Note: The workflow also uses the default `GITHUB_TOKEN` secret for some operations, which is automatically provided by GitHub Actions.

-3. To trigger the workflow, add the 'fix-me' label to any issue you want the AI to attempt to resolve.

-The workflow will:

-- Attempt to resolve the issue using the OpenHands resolver
-- Create a draft PR if successful, or push a branch if unsuccessful
-- Comment on the issue with the results

-Note: This workflow requires the `openhands-resolver` package, which will be installed automatically during the workflow execution.

 ## Troubleshooting

-If you have any issues, please open an issue on this github repo, we're happy
+If you have any issues, please open an issue on this github repo, we're happy to help!
-to help!
-Alternatively, you can join the [OpenHands Slack workspace](https://join.slack.com/t/opendevin/shared_invite/zt-2oikve2hu-UDxHeo8nsE69y6T7yFX_BA) and ask there.
+Alternatively, you can [email us](mailto:contact@all-hands.dev) or join the [OpenHands Slack workspace](https://join.slack.com/t/opendevin/shared_invite/zt-2oikve2hu-UDxHeo8nsE69y6T7yFX_BA) and ask there.